Ronald Gene Simmons: Christmas cards

-Becky Simmons had sent Christmas cards, each with a letter enclosed, to her siblings.
+Becky Simmons had sent Christmas cards to her siblings, each with a letter enclosed.
 Her sister, Edithe Nesby, said, "She was very happy.
 Her whole family was coming to see her."
 She was to have all of her children and grandchildren with her during the Christmas holiday.
+Abe Ulibarri, one of her brothers, said she spoke cheerfully about her family in the letter he received.

 Weapons

-Simmons owned three weapons.
-In 1968, when stationed with Air Force OSI in San Francisco, he had purchased a long-barreled Ruger .22-caliber revolver and a Winchester .243-caliber rifle, which was still in its box in 1987.
-On May 5, 1984, he bought a snub-nose Harrington & Richardson revolver at a Walmart in Russellville.
+Simmons owned two weapons.
+In 1968, while stationed with the Air Force OSI in San Francisco, he purchased a long-barreled Ruger .22-caliber revolver.
+On September 3, 1984, he bought a Harrington & Richardson nine-shot .22-caliber revolver with a three-inch barrel at a Walmart in Russellville.
 He took the two pistols with him on his December 1987 rampage in Russellville.

-Murders
+Murders and attempted murders

 Simmons' murders occurred in three phases.
-Two were at the Simmons home and the third was in Russellville on the first workday after the Christmas weekend.
+Two phases were at the Simmons home, and the third was in Russellville on the first workday after the Christmas weekend, where several others who survived were also shot.

 Simmons' home (near Dover)

 Investigators later concluded that in the weeks leading up to the 1987 Christmas holiday, Simmons made a calculated decision to methodically kill all members of his immediate family.
 He recognized it as the one time they would gather together in a short period.
 Several weeks earlier, he had instructed his children to dig a large hole, telling them it was for a new outhouse.